 She was appointed Companion of the Order of St Michael and St George (CMG) in the 2003 New Year Honours and Dame Commander of the Order of St Michael and St George (DCMG) in the 2011 Birthday Honours.

-She was vice-provost (international) at University College London from 2014 to 2020.
+She was vice-provost (international) at University College London, a trustee of the charity institution Sentebale and a director of the non-profit organisation London First.

 MS REGINA HELENA JORGE NUNES

 São Paulo, Brazil, 1965